-Inspired by \cite{luan2021phase}, we utilize the property of the Schur complement \cite{boyd2004convex}, and the problem can be expressed in the form of SDP.
-For each calculated PEB at a particular position $\bm{p}_u$, we define an auxiliary matrix $\mathbf{Z}_u$ that satisfies the following expression
+According to (\ref{HCRLB}) and (\ref{PEB}), the {optimization} problem in (\ref{problem2}) {remains} non-convex because of the complex objective function.
+To transform (\ref{problem2}) into the convex SDP form, for each calculated PEB at a particular position {$\bm{p}_{s}$}, we define an auxiliary matrix $\mathbf{Z}_{s}$ that satisfies